isomerpages/moe-chijstc/_sec1-registration/NDLP (1:1 Learning).md

 description: ""
 variant: tiptap
 ---
-<p><strong>National Digital Literacy Programme (NDLP) in CHIJ STC<br></strong>In
+<p><strong>National Digital Literacy Programme (NDLP) in CHIJ STC<br></strong>The
-CHIJ STC, the National Digital Literacy Programme (NDLP) will be implemented for all Sec 1 to 3 school students from 2021 onwards, whereby every student will own a school-prescribed Personal Learning Device (PLD).
-Details of the purchase of PLD and NDLP can found below:</p>
+NDLP was launched at MOE’s Committee of Supply Debate in March 2020 to help students strengthen their digital literacy.
+One of the components of the NDLP is the introduction of the Personalised Digital Learning Programme (“PDLP”) for all secondary school students, whereby every secondary school student will own a school-prescribed PLD.
+The PLD will be used together with the national e-learning platform – the Singapore Student Learning Space (“SLS”) – as well as other educational technology to personalise and enhance students’ learning.
+This will also enable students to acquire digital skills and apply these skills as they navigate an increasingly digitalised world</p>
 <p><a href="/files/NDLP/IP1___Parent_Engagement_Deck_2024_STC_for_website_final1.pdf" rel="noopener noreferrer nofollow" target="_blank">Slides for Parents</a>
 </p>
 <p><a href="/files/NDLP/IP2___Parent_Handbook__I__2025.pdf" rel="noopener noreferrer nofollow" target="_blank">Parents Handbook Part 1</a>